Learn

 The will-vs-trust debate has a straightforward answer for most people with meaningful assets: you need both.

 The living trust is your primary estate planning vehicle.
-It holds your major assets, avoids probate, provides privacy, and enables seamless management during incapacity.
+It holds your major assets, avoids probate, provides privacy, and enables continuous management during incapacity.
 The pour-over will is your backup; catching any assets that slip through the cracks and, crucially, naming a guardian for your children.

 Together, they create a comprehensive estate plan that covers the major scenarios: your death, your incapacity, your minor children's care, and the efficient transfer of your assets to the people you choose.